I remember my first year in college, my roommate used to joke: if you want to know “how to gain weight fast”, then you just have to go to college.

 The skin contains 64% of water, muscles and kidneys’ water content is 79%.
 Even the bones are watery and are 31% water.

-Generally, the average size adult male needs about 3 liters of water per day, and the average adult female needs about 2.2 liters per day.
+Generally, the average size of adult male needs about 3 liters of water per day, and the average adult female needs about 2.2 liters per day.

 You can also get some water from eating fresh whole fruit and vegetables.